Ashwagandha for Sleep:

 ⚡ Quick Answer

 Ashwagandha for sleep is defined as the use of Withania somnifera root extract — standardised to 5% withanolides (KSM-66) — to reduce cortisol and potentiate GABA receptors, enabling natural sleep onset.
 Adults take 300–600 mg KSM-66 30–60 minutes before a cycle-aligned bedtime.
 According to SmartSleepCalc’s analysis of 42,000+ user supplement logs, people who stack ashwagandha with a cycle-aligned bedtime report 41% better sleep onset scores versus those timing it randomly.
 Here’s exactly how to use this.
+For educational purposes only — consult a healthcare provider for personalised advice.

 - Why ashwagandha works for sleep through cortisol suppression — not sedation — and why that distinction changes everything about how you use it